Being Canadian: Financing

 The core production team, who worked on deferred payment, initially self-financed Being Canadian.
 Funding from Telefilm Canada was uncertain because although the film was created by Canadians and is about being Canadian, the funding body questioned whether it was Canadian enough.
-This was because the Californian location of Grainey Pictures, the production company of Canadians Gray and Aarons, technically makes the film a US-Canada co-production.
+This was because the Californian location of Grainey Pictures, the production company of Canadians Gray and Aarons, technically makes the film an American-Canada co-production.
 Telefilm later provided financing for the film.

 The production conducted public fundraising on the crowdfunding website Indiegogo from 17 May 2013, raising $12,000 in the first fortnight towards a goal of $95,000.

 Release

 Cohen had hoped to release Being Canadian at the September 2013 Toronto International Film Festival, two months after filming the cross-country road trip.
 The film instead premiered on 25 April 2015 at the Bloor Hot Docs Cinema as part of Toronto's Hot Docs international documentary festival.
 The film was screened in the Special Presentations programme of 17 premiering documentaries, recent award-winners and works by veteran documentarians.
 The following day, Being Canadian was released through video-on-demand (VOD) services in Canada.
 Because of the limited availability of screens, Entertainment One believed an immediate VOD release was the best way to make the film available while taking advantage of media coverage of its premiere.
 Promotional sponsors for the film included Tim Hortons, Air Canada, Molson Canadian, and Roots Canada.

-Candy Factory Films acquired the US and worldwide distribution rights at the Hot Docs festival.
-The US release of Being Canadian was originally planned for 1 July – Canada Day.
-Instead, the film had its US theatrical premiere on 18 September 2015 at Cinema Village in New York City, launching Telefilm Canada's Canada Cool exhibition tour in partnership with the Museum of Modern Art (MoMA).
+Candy Factory Films acquired the American and worldwide distribution rights at the Hot Docs festival.
+The American release of Being Canadian was originally planned for 1 July – Canada Day.
+Instead, the film had its American theatrical premiere on 18 September 2015 at Cinema Village in New York City, launching Telefilm Canada's Canada Cool exhibition tour in partnership with the Museum of Modern Art (MoMA).
 On the same day, Being Canadian was released on VOD in the US.